iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 ## Cherry-picking
 Cherry-picking in Git is meant to apply some commit from one branch into another branch.
 In case you made a mistake and committed a change into the wrong branch, but do not want to merge the whole branch.
 You can revert the commit and cherry-pick it on another branch

+## Fetching
+It is used to fetch branches and tags from one or more other repositories, along with the objects necessary to complete their histories.
+It updates the remote-tracking branches.